Bounded Languages Described by GF(2)-grammars: Subsets of a* b*

 The following happens with ``final'' rules: $C \to b$ turns into two rules $C_{a \to b} \to b$ and $C_{b \to b} \to b$, and $C \to a$ turns into one rule $C_{a \to a} \to a$.
 Finally, two more rules appear: $S' \to S_{a \to a}$ and $S' \to S_{a \to b}$.

 For every nonterminal $C$ of the original GF(2)-grammar, the languages $L(C_{a \to a})$ and $L(C_{b \to b})$ are $2$-automatic languages over unary alphabets $\{a\}$ and $\{b\}$ respectively.
 Indeed, every parse tree of $C_{a \to a}$ contains only nonterminals of type $a \to a$.
-Therefore, only symbol $a$ can occur as a \emph{terminal} in the parse tree.
+Therefore, only character $a$ can occur as a \emph{terminal} in a parse tree of $C_{a \to a}$.
 So, $L(C_{a \to a})$ is described by some GF(2)-grammar over an alphabet $\{a\}$, and is therefore 2-automatic.
+Similarly for $C_{b \to b}$.

 By Theorem~\ref{gf2_grammar_by_language_equations_theorem}, the languages $L(C_{a \to b})$ for each nonterminal $C_{a \to b}$ of the new grammar satisfy the following system of language equations (System~\eqref{LangSystem}).